trailofbits/deepstate/README.md

 DeepState currently targets Linux, Windows, with macOS support in progress (the fuzzers work fine, but symbolic execution is not well-supported yet, without a painful cross-compilation process).
+No current support for ARM64 architecture, this includes Apple Silicon processors, as there is no support for multilib compilers.

 ### Dependencies